neuerituale/FieldtypeGeocoder/README.md

 - Update provider-string if you use the autocomplete function from the inputfield or move the marker.
 - Refactor the inputfield javascript for other maps or mapstyles
 - Add warnings if a vendor package is not found!
-- Add warning if api key is empty

 ## Feedback

-If you have any feedback, please reach out to us at [code@neuerituale.com](mailto:code@neuerituale.com)
+If you have any feedback, please reach out to us at [code@neuerituale.com](mailto:code@neuerituale.com) or create an issue in the github projekt.